Skip to main content

 Do you already have the included benefits somewhere else?

-Double check your home insurance, car insurance, and other policies to see if you're not already covered.
-Then check with your partner and family as well in case one of their polices covers you too.
+Double check your home insurance, car insurance and other policies to see whether you're already covered.
+Then check with your partner and family as well in case one of their policies covers you too.

 Check you can actually use all the benefits

-Are the bills in your name to get cashback from them?
+Do your bills get paid from your account to get cashback from them?
 Will the travel insurance cover any pre-existing conditions you have?
-Do you have enough spare cash to use the savings account?
+Do you have enough spare cash to make use of the savings account?

 Before signing up to pay monthly a fee to access linked benefits, check the small print to make sure you can actually use them.

-If you can't, you end up paying money for nothing.
+If you can't, you’ll end up paying money for nothing.

 Check the cost of getting the benefits elsewhere

-One of the tricks of packaged current accounts is that you see a monthly fee, while other policies charge you annually.
+One of the tricks of packaged current accounts is that you see a monthly fee advertised, while other policies charge you annually.

-Run a quick comparison to see what the packaged account policies will cost you elsewhere, then divide this by twelve to see if it's actually good value.
+Run a quick comparison to see what the packaged account policies will cost you elsewhere, then divide this by 12 to see if it's actually good value.

 Check for free alternatives to what's included